Speaking Truth to Power: Selected Pan-African Postcards

 Aug 23, 2010

 From this book, readers will learn a great deal about University of Oxford-educated Tajudeen Abdul-Raheem (popularly called Taju, for short, by friends and colleagues) as a person, a public intellectual, and a convinced activist as well as his positions about change and progress, coupled with his thoughts about Africa and her diverse peoples and political leaders within the imperatives of the global system.
 However, the 253-page book is neither Tajudeen's biography, nor is it his autobiography, a self-contained narrative or a self- described manual.
 Rather, this very useful publication is an anthology with topics and topical themes that, holistically, represent Tajudeen's political worldview through a very sharp Pan-African lens.- Tukumbi Lumumba-Kasongo, Ph.D.
-Cornell University and Wells College, USA
+Cornell University and Wells College, USA, Journal of African and Asian Studies

 In some serious book reviews and even in some review essays, it is often expected that an author's methodological and theoretical perspectives, his/her unit of analysis, the quality of his/her hypothesis and consistency or inconsistency of his/her arguments and views, and so forth, are very often scrutinized.
 Yet, since the contents of this book are not dis- tinctively a disciplinary classical social science book – and the author is not around to revise it for future editions – certain required nuances can be relaxed.
 Instead, it is very useful to underscore that all the above-listed dimensions are synthesized in a coherent manner.
 This book, indeed, is a compilation of Tajudeen's essays made available by Ama Biney and Adebayo Olukoshi, who have also provided an introduction, with the preface written by Salim Ahmed Salim, and a foreword "on restoring the centrality of the African peoples in the struggles for freedom" provided by Horace G. Campbell.
 In sum, the publication is a critical reflection about where Africa is localized in the world system, how to understand her dynamics and how to change the current situation.
 Despite sharp attacks on poverty, human rights problems, gender inequality, dehumanization of Africa, etc., Tajudeen did not project any Afro-pessimism that is strongly associated with some African and Western scholars.